 Reset the inverter by performing any of the following operations.
 Note that the accumulated heat value of the electronic thermal relay function and the number of retries are cleared (erased) by resetting the inverter.
 The inverter recovers about 1 s after the reset is released.

-• On the operation panel, press to reset the inverter.
-(This may only be performed when a fault occurs.)

-· Switch the power OFF once, then switch it ON again.
+- On the operation panel, press STOP to reset the inverter.
+(This may only be performed when a fault occurs.) - Switch the power OFF once, then switch it ON again.

-• Turn ON the reset signal (RES) for 0.1 s or more.
-(If the RES signal is kept ON, "Err" appears (flickers) to indicate that the inverter is in a reset status.)
+• Turn ON the Reset (RES) signal for 0.1 s or more.
+(If the RES signal is kept ON,